 With plenty of carefully-swept open space, a football pitch, shady trees, and colourful flower beds which border the classrooms, Cubu Primary School has created a warm and inviting learning environment for its 400 students.
 The school even has a number of extra amenities which make it a popular place to study.
-For example, the school’s after-school programmes, including Scouts and a music club, are well-attended; the children particularly love the smart uniforms which we have provided!
-Additionally, the school has set up a canteen where children can buy a cheap but hearty midday meal.
+For example, the school’s after-school programmes like scouts, and the music club, are well-attended; the children particularly love the smart uniforms which we have provided!
+Additionally, the school has set up a canteen where children can cheaply purchase a hearty midday meal.
 Given that most of the school’s children walk long distances to school each day, the canteen’s nutritious meal options help pupils stay energized and well-fed so that they can concentrate fully during lessons.
 The children can also visit the school’s on-site shop to pick up snacks, or stock up on exercise books, text-books, and sanitary items so that they are well-prepared for the school day.

 African Revival has worked with Cubu Primary School since it first opened, at the height of northern Uganda’s LRA’s insurgency.
 Tragically, the school was a site where many people lost their lives during the conflict.
 Events like these cannot be glossed over, and so one of our first projects was building a memorial site, and we later also provided a counselling room on the school’s grounds.
 Over the years, we have continued to work in close partnership with the school to transform it into a positive and safe space to study.
-We drilled a bore-hole to provide a fresh water supply, and fitted shutters on all the windows of the school’s classrooms from P1 to P7.
-We have also built and furnished a library which also doubles-up as an examination centre during exam time.
+We drilled a bore-hole to provide a fresh supply of water, and fitted shutters on all the windows of the school’s classrooms from P1 to P7.
+We have also built, and furnished a library (including shelves, chairs and books) which also doubles-up as an examination centre during assessment weeks.
 Through our provision of a computer, printer and photocopier, teachers are able to distribute printed exam papers to students; this has greatly improved exam results as children no longer have to decipher hand-written exam scripts!